ros-drivers/flir_camera_driver/README.md

 ##### Contributing
 Due to differences in parameter naming the configuration is separated from the main library. `camera.cpp` contains the base class `Camera` which can be extended to accommodate different cameras.
 The base class is based on BlackFly S and `cm3.cpp` extends it adding support for Chameleon3.
 To add a camera create a new derived class of `Camera` and add the model name to the check in `SpinnakerCamera::connect`.

+When contributing make sure the travis job suceeds and please use [roscpp_code_format](https://github.com/davetcoleman/roscpp_code_format) to format your code.

 ## Licence
 ROS-compatible Camera drivers originally provided by NREC, part of Carnegie Mellon University's robotics institute.
 These drives are included along with modifications of the standard ros image messages that enable HDR and physics based vision.